 London has broadly agreed to many of the EU's divorce terms, including paying out something like 50 billion euros.
 But the issues of the rights of expatriate citizens and the UK-EU border on the island of Ireland remain fraught, diplomats said.

-In a sign of events moving fast, the man who will chair the crunch summit next week, European Council President Donald Tusk, cancelled a trip to Jerusalem and Ramallah and hastily scheduled his own meeting with May for later on Monday.
+In a sign of events moving fast, the man who will chair a crunch summit next week, European Council President Donald Tusk, cancelled a trip to Jerusalem and Ramallah and hastily scheduled his own meeting with May for later on Monday.

 EU officials said Tusk scrapped his travel plans due to a "critical moment" in Brexit negotiations.
 He was standing by to discuss with EU leaders the preparations for trade talks.
-National envoys handling Brexit were also summoned urgently to a meeting in Brussels later on Monday, diplomats said.

 Dublin, backed by the rest of the EU, is seeking strong assurances that London will commit to keeping business regulations in Northern Ireland the same as in the EU, to avoid a "hard border" that could disrupt peace on the island.

 "Hopefully, we'll find a way forward today," Irish Foreign Minister Simon Coveney told state broadcaster RTE ahead of a cabinet meeting to discuss the issue before May's talks.